History of assassination: Ancient history

 The Egyptian pharaoh Teti, of the Old Kingdom Sixth Dynasty (23rd century BCE), is thought to be the earliest known victim of assassination, though written records are scant and thus evidence is circumstantial.
 Two further ancient Egyptian monarchs are more explicitly recorded to have been assassinated; Amenemhat I of the Middle Kingdom Twelfth Dynasty (20th century BCE) is recorded to have been assassinated in his bed by his palace guards for reasons unknown (as related in the Instructions of Amenemhat); meanwhile contemporary judicial records relate the assassination of New Kingdom Twentieth Dynasty monarch Ramesses III in 1155 BCE as part of a failed coup attempt.
+The Assyrian king Sennacherib was assassinated by his sons in 681 BC, Adrammelech and Sharezer, an event corroborated by both biblical records and contemporary Assyrian and Babylonian chronicles.
 Between 550 BC and 330 BC, seven Persian kings of the Achaemenid Dynasty were murdered.
-The Art of War, a 5th century BC Chinese military treatise mentions tactics of Assassination and its merits.
+The Art of War, a 5th century BC Chinese military treatise, mentions tactics of assassination.

 Chanakya (c.
 350–283 BC), an Indian teacher, philosopher and royal advisor, wrote about assassinations in detail in his political treatise Arthashastra.
 His student Chandragupta Maurya, the founder of the Maurya Empire of India, later made use of assassinations against some of his enemies, including two of Alexander's generals Nicanor and Philip.

-Towards the end of the Warring States period (3rd century BC) in China, the state Qin rose to hegemony over other states.
-The Prince of the state Yan felt the threat and sought to remove the Qin king (later Qin Shi Huang) and sent Jing Ke on a mission.
-The assassination attempt was foiled and Jing Ke was killed on the spot.

-The Old Testament Apocryphal story of Judith illustrates how a woman frees the Israelites by tricking and assassinating Holofernes, the war leader of the enemy Assyrians with whom the Israelites were at war.

-Philip II of Macedon, the father of Alexander the Great, can be viewed as a victim of assassination.
-It is a fact, however, that by the fall of the Roman Republic, assassination had become a commonly-employed tool towards the end not only of improving one's own position, but to influence policy—the killing of Gaius Julius Caesar being a notable example, though many Emperors met such an end.
-In whatever case, there seems to have not been a good deal of moral indignation at the practice amongst the political circles of the time, save, naturally, by the affected.